By Photographer Patrick J. Endres

 - First layer clothing: This is important!
 Do NOT wear cotton as the first layer against your skin.
 Use either polypropylene, fleece, or a soft Merino wool.

-- A warm parka: The conventional wisdom of “layering” is not so true when you are just standing around in cold temperatures.
+- A warm parka: The conventional wisdom of “layering” is not so true when you are just standing around in very cold temperatures.
 Layering is great if your heat output varies frequently as when climbing and hiking.
 But loft and air are what really insulate against the cold, so a puffy down parka will do the job great with a sweater underneath.

 - Glove liners that can fit inside larger warmer mittens work well.